leonardodossantos2012/challenge-test-nos/README.md

   - [3.
 Seamless Integration with TypeScript](#3-seamless-integration-with-typescript)
   - [4.
 Enhanced Developer Experience](#4-enhanced-developer-experience)
   - [5.
 Community Support and Documentation](#5-community-support-and-documentation)

+## Test Case Objectives

+In this project, we have implemented three test cases to validate the functionality of the API service:

+### 1. JsonSchema Validation

+**Objective:** The objective of this test case is to ensure that the response from the API service adheres to the specified JSON schema.
+By validating the response schema, we verify that the structure of the data returned by the API meets the expected format.

+### 2. Validate if All Results Have the Attribute "status" Equals "completed"

+**Objective:** This test case aims to verify that all results returned by the API service have the attribute "status" set to "completed".
+By enforcing this condition, we ensure that only completed tasks are included in the response, maintaining data consistency and accuracy.

+### 3. Validate All Values of the Attribute "due_on"

+**Objective:** The objective of this test case is to validate all values of the attribute "due_on" in the response.
+By checking the format and validity of "due_on" values, we ensure that the dates are correctly formatted and comply with any specified requirements or constraints.

+These test cases collectively cover various aspects of the API service's functionality, including data structure, attribute values, and overall data integrity.

 ## Getting Started